fcasalen/c_tool_string/README.md

 # checking for "oi" string in current directory
 c_tool_string oi

-# checking for "oi" string in current folder but considering case sensitive and not removing accents and punctuation when comparing
+# checking for "oi" string in current folder but considering case sensitive and not removing accents marks and punctuation when comparing
 c_tool_string oi -cs -drpa
 ```